grodansparadis/vscp-demo-max6675-rpi/README.md

 sudo apt install pigpio pigpiod
 ```

-The pigpiod daemon must be running to run this codde.
+The pigpiod daemon must be running to run this code.
 To have it started on boot

 ```bash
 sudo systemctl enable pigpiod